The emails get sent - honest. But several people claim they don't get them, or that they get them intermittently.

 IMAP stands for Internet Message Access Protocol.
 It's a more recent protocol than POP and the main difference is that it is designed to allow multiple devices to work concurrently with emails held by an Email provider.

-If one device moves an email to, say, a CTC folder all the other devices will start seeing it in their CTC folder too.
+If one device moves an email to, say, a u3a folder all the other devices will start seeing it in their u3a folder too.
 If one device deletes an email, it will be deleted for all the other devices too.

 Switching from POP to IMAP is usually just a matter of switching the protocol used by each device in the 'account' options.